 The Alnmouth project became an important and much acclaimed crime reducing strategic intervention for the region.
-So much so there was considerable support for the project to become an all year round facility.
+So much so there was considerable support for the project to become an all-year-round facility.
 In 1974 a permanent site was found.
 This was achieved with the help of funds from local businesses and importantly a very generous grant from TocH, which allowed the Alnmouth Camp Trustees to purchase a row of four derelict colliery cottages in Seghill, Northumberland.
-Accordingly and because of the TocH Trusts generosity, these buildings became Talbot House School.
-The school was duly registered as a charity and approved by the DfE as a Non-Maintained residential special school for 35 children age 11 to 16 years with emotional and behavioural difficulties.
-Children were able to come to school on Monday morning and and attend school lessons as well as live with the staff team until Friday night, building a bond which would help them to succeed in the classroom, and in life.
+Accordingly and because of the TocH Trusts' generosity, these buildings became Talbot House School.
+The school was duly registered as a charity and approved by the DfE as a Non-Maintained residential special school for 35 children aged 11 to 16 years with emotional and behavioural difficulties.
+Children were able to come to school on Monday morning and attend school lessons as well as live with the staff team until Friday night, building a bond that would help them to succeed in the classroom, and in life.

 A change in government policy, in particular the introduction of the SEN Code of Practice 2002, meant that there was a stronger right for children with special educational needs to be educated in a mainstream school with the appropriate adjustments.
 This had a detrimental affect on admissions for a period of over 6 years.
 Talbot House became a school no longer offering overnight accommodation, and began admitting day placements only.
 There is no doubt that this was a difficult period of time for the school.